telemoca/QR-code_FEM/README.md

 ## Overview

-Nice projet to get an overview of what Frontend Mentor has to offer.
+Nice projet to get an overview of what Frontend Mentor has to offer

 ### Screenshot